qihongl/learn-hippo/README.md

     ├── submit-sim8.sh              # the script for submitting jobs for simulation 8, triggers train-model-aba.sh
     ├── submit-sim9.sh              # the script for submitting jobs for simulation 9, triggers train-model.sh
-    ├── train-model-aba.sh          # submit a python job to train a model on the ABA experiment by Chang et al. 2020 ├── train-model.sh              # submit a python job to train a model for the twilight zone experiment by Chen et al. 2016
+    ├── train-model-aba.sh          # submit a python job to train a model on the ABA experiment by Chang et al. 2020 ├── train-model.sh              # submit a python job to train a model for the Twilight Zone experiment by Chen et al. 2016
     ├── demo.py                     # a demo for Code Ocean
     ├── eval-group.py               # evaluate a group of models
     ├── exp_aba.py                  # definition of the ABA experiment by Chang et al. 2020
-    ├── exp_tz.py                   # definition of the twilight zone experiment by Chen et al. 2016 ├── mvpa-aba.py                 # run MVPA analysis on the ABA experiment ├── mvpa-plot.py                # plot MVPA results from mvpa-run.py
+    ├── exp_tz.py                   # definition of the Twilight Zone experiment by Chen et al. 2016 ├── mvpa-aba.py                 # run MVPA analysis on the ABA experiment ├── mvpa-plot.py                # plot MVPA results from mvpa-run.py
     ├── mvpa-run.py                 # run MVPA analysis (mainly for simulation 9, but useful for other simulations except for simulation 8)